|

 sighed, “said the plantation massa.”
 Looking out the window, towards the

-intersection, he saw several conventioneers begin crossing the street until
+intersection, he saw several conventioneers begin crossing the street until four

-the curb.
-Two looked white under their light blue berets, Scandinavians or
+curb.
+Two looked white under their light blue berets, Scandinavians or Canadians, there was an Asian and an African so black he

-blue.
-He could see the identity papers being checked and the mouth of the
+seemed almost a dark blue.
+He could see the identity papers being checked and

-leader moving, pointing to the traffic box into which pedestrians were supposed
+the mouth of the leader moving, pointing to the traffic box into which

-they'd come from some place not yet under U.S. mandatory ID laws or U.N.
+before crossing.
+Apparently they'd come from some place not yet under U.S. mandatory

-peacekeeping dictates, so they'd be let off with warnings... tickets being
+ID laws or U.N. peacekeeping dictates, so they'd be let off with warnings...

-poison for the hospitality industry.
+tickets being poison for the hospitality industry.

 "And